adjamhub/waspDBsender/README.md

 WASP DB SENDER

-A tiny project to load data stored in a file by the waspmote into a DB ;)
+A tiny project to manage one wasp antenna connected to a serial port, read data pushed from wasp devices and load them into a DB ;)